Posts Tagged ‘church’

 To Sonya who welcomes everyone at the local post office and gives me one more reason why I want to stay in my small town and Perry county

-And most of all for my wife who inspires me and still makes me laugh after all these years and came into my life when I was not looking, who thinks she is better than me at scrabble (she did lose the first ten games she played against me).
+And most of all for my wife who inspires me and still makes me laugh after all these years and came into my life when I was not looking, who thinks she is better than me at Scrabble (she did lose the first ten games she played against me).
 As an editor she has no equal.
 My website and blog would never have come into being if it was not for her (she is the webmaster).
 I “pop” out my bed each morning because of her.
 And she bakes a pretty “mean” apple pie.
 She gives me a reason to cook.
 And that is no small thing.
 And after six years she still wants to sleep in our bed.
 I call her “serendipity” although she can really be stubborn (for that matter so can I); nevertheless, I thank the Lord every day for her.
 I did nothing to deserve her.

 The grass is not greener elsewhere.
 It is so tempting to believe that but it is not.
 Sometimes paradise is right in front of you.
 This year I discovered a large raspberry patch within an hundred yards on the street I live on the edge of some woods.